Skip to main content

 The main principle is that risks are managed at source, meaning that each manager is responsible for managing risks that arise within their business operations.
 For each risk, risk owners are assigned to ensure that appropriate mitigation actions are taken to respond to the risk.

-Fortum’s Audit and Risk Committee (ARC) is responsible for monitoring the efficiency of the company’s risk management systems, and for annually reviewing the Group Risk Policy and the Group’s material risks and uncertainties.
-Corporate Risk, an independent control function headed by the Chief Risk Officer (CRO) reporting to the CFO, provides instructions, methods and tools which support the business in running an efficient risk management process.
-Corporate Risk is responsible for assessing and reporting on the maturity of risk management in the organisation and for monitoring and reporting of Fortum’s material risk exposures to FEM, the ARC and the Board of Directors.
+Fortum’s Audit and Risk Committee (ARC) is responsible for monitoring the efficiency of the company’s risk management systems, and for annually reviewing the Group Risk Policy and the Group’s material risks, opportunities and uncertainties.
+Corporate Risk, an independent control function headed by the Vice President, Risk reporting to the CFO, provides instructions, methods and tools which support the business in running an efficient risk management process.
+Corporate Risk is responsible for assessing and reporting on the maturity of risk management in the organisation and for monitoring and reporting of Fortum’s material risk exposures to FLT Risk Committee, FLT, the ARC and the Board of Directors.

-Fortum’s Board of Directors approves the Group Risk Policy that defines the objective, main principles and responsibilities for risk management.
-The Group Risk Policy also includes a description of the main features of the risk management process applicable to all processes, including financial reporting at Fortum.
+Fortum’s Board of Directors approves the Group Risk Policy that defines the objective and the main principles and responsibilities for risk management.
+The Group Risk Policy also includes a description of the main features of the risk management process applicable to all processes, including financial reporting in Fortum.

 Decorative supporting the content